plewto/CYCO3/INSTALLATION.md

 ##### Installation

-1. Place CYCO distribution folder in convenient location.
+1. Place CYCO distribution folder in a convenient location.

-2. Configuration is not absolutely necessary but allows CYCO to be customized to your needs.
+2. Configuration profiles are not absolutely necessary but allows CYCO to be customized to your needs.
+By default profiles are located in

-   A. Create folder ~/.config/cyco/<p>
-   B. Create file ~/.config/cyco/cyco-config.lisp
+   ~/.config/cyco/

-   The folder CYCO/config/ contains example configuration files you may use,  see CYCO/config/README.
+   The folder CYCO/config/ contains example profile directories you may use,  see CYCO/config/README.
+Initially you may wish to create a sym-link from CYCO/configuration to ~/.config/cyco

 3. Create the directory ~/cyco-projects/

 4. Install [quicklisp](https://www.quicklisp.org/beta/) as per instructions